diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

         - 216 points of presence in 84 cities across 42 countries.
         - Content is delivered to end users with lower latency.
     - Region table to check availability of the service in your region.
         - Shared responsability model.
-Customer is responsable for the security in the cloud (configuration, etc).
-AWS is responsable for the security of the cloud.
+Customer is responsible for the security in the cloud (configuration, etc).
+AWS is responsible for the security of the cloud.
         - Customer is responsible for operating system updates and patches of the instances.